Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 How to get a mental health treatment plan

-Mental Health Treatment Plans are available through General Practitioners (GP) which, if eligible will provide Medicare rebates for psychologist appointments.
+Mental Health Treatment Plans are available through General Practitioners (GPs) which, if eligible, will provide Medicare rebates for talk therapy appointments.
+ForWhen can help find you a counsellor or psychologist to connect with that matches your needs.

-Your GP will ask you some questions regarding how you’ve been feeling and coping and may administer an Edinburgh Postnatal Depression Scale (EPDS) or K10 tool to further understand your current mental health.
+Your GP will ask you some questions regarding how you’ve been feeling and coping, and may complete with you an Edinburgh Postnatal Depression Scale (EPDS) or K10 tool to further understand your current mental health.

 Key Highlight